wgroeneveld/brainbaking/content/post/2020/06/designing-with-accessibility-in-mind.md

 - Use `<button/>` when it's a button, not a link. `aria-label` is there for hidden labels such as the sandwich nav-button for mobile browsers on this site.
 - Use labels in forms.
 Avoid use of placeholder values to label or explain input.
+- Use descriptive link texts (e.g. not "click here")
 - etc...

+Try browsing sites by tabbing.
+Why don't you try it on this site right here?
+Did you notice the appearance of the otherwise hidden "skip to content" link before navigation?
+Keyboard users will otherwise go mad if they have to tab through your nav links again and again.

 ### 2. Respect headings and paragraphs